 The amp capacity rating for our brush grades is rated for continuous current.
 This rating provides a challenge on offering absolute numbers for the amp capacity related to time.
 Still, with our extensive experience in material grades, we can say with confidence that our premium grades will handle significant overloads for the lightning’s extremely low duty cycle.

 Consult with Helwig Carbon’s Engineering Experts

 As an engineering-driven company since 1928, we pride ourselves on not just providing high-quality products, but also collaborating with our customers to specify and tailor the parts to the application needs.
 Ongoing technical support is provided to our customers to maintain peak performance and reliability.
 We stock many types of brushes and brush holders that could potentially work in your application.
 Still, if our stock designs do not satisfy the application criteria, we can custom engineer your lightning protection system.

-Overall, the cost of our products is negligible compared to the cost of equipment the lightning protection system is protecting.
-Please consult with Helwig Engineering if you are planning on protecting your equipment and would like to discuss your application and how we can collaborate on a custom solution.
+Please consult with Helwig Engineering if you want to learn more about ways to protect your equipment from lightning.
+Our team is ready to discuss your application and how we can collaborate on a custom solution.

 Helwig Carbon Products, Inc. is the premier, family-owned, American manufacturer, of carbon brushes, brush holders, spring assemblies, bearing protection kits, metal graphite brushes, and mechanical carbons.
 Since 1928, we have forged innovations that have since become industry standards and requirements.
 We pride our self on manufacturing all of our products to the highest standard and performance because we know your application depends on it!